Wattnet: matching electricity consumption with low-carbon, low-water footprint energy supply: Introduction

-In contrast to power consumption, which only occurs on-site, the part of water consumption that takes place off-site is not as easy to compute, and consequently, it cannot be easily evaluated and thus reduced.
-The water used off-site in the production of energy depends on the type of technology for electricity generation.
-Therefore, its assessment requires having knowledge about the energy mix in the grid that supplies the facility (i.e the DC) with electricity.
-This knowledge implies not only looking at the power generated in a given region, as this does not necessarily coincide with the energy mix available in that region's grid.
-Regions (which may be countries, states, etc.) continuously interchange energy with neighbours in the form of bidirectional fluxes, with only one direction active at a time.
-This interchange is necessary because regions' energy needs, influenced by factors such as industry, population, and weather, may not align with their energy production capacity.
-This creates a dynamic balance where some regions are net exporters and others are net importers.
-These interchanges modify the environmental footprint of the energy consumed in a geographical region in comparison with the footprint of generated electricity.
 The influence of the real energy mix is also applicable to other environmental metrics, such as the CF, in particular the Scope 2 component, which accounts for the CF of the generation of the electricity consumed in a given activity \cite{protocol_ghg_2015}, as well as to the Carbon Usage Effectiveness (CUE) \cite{the_green_grid_CUE} that is the carbon use associated with the DC operations.
 The GHG protocol considers two possible approaches to calculate Scope 2 emissions: the \textit{market-based approach} reflects emissions from electricity that companies have purposefully chosen, oppositely to the \textit{location-based approach} that reflects the average emissions intensity of grids.
-Until the moment, the use of monthly or annually averaged emission factors was a common option to calculate the Scope 2 CF. For example, the location-based approach with a weighted monthly average of the electricity produced by each technology in each region is used by \cite{depoorter_location_2015} in order to assess the behaviour in terms of energy indicators of a DC located at different representative locations in Europe.
+Until the moment, the use of monthly or annually averaged emission factors was a common option to calculate the Scope 2 CF. The emission factors provided by the IEA are recommended and among the most used ones globally.
+These are annual average intensities of carbon emissions for each country depending on its generation mix.
+As a scientific example, the location-based approach with a weighted monthly average of the electricity produced by each technology in each region is used by \cite{depoorter_location_2015} in order to assess the behaviour in terms of energy indicators of a DC located at different representative locations in Europe.
 However, given the spatial and temporal variability of carbon and water intensity, it is feasible to schedule energy-intensive computing tasks to be executed at a time or location where they are lowest to reduce the environmental footprint.
 In line with the idea of matching consumption and environmental footprint over time there is an ongoing process of updating the Scope 2 calculation methods by the GHG protocol aimed at supporting a fair and accurate representation of electricity purchase and use.
 The new proposed version stresses in the fact that emissions should reflect generation physically delivered at the times and locations where consumption occurs and in the explicit recommendation that imported electricity should be included in location-based emission factors.